MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 The function gets the current CSOList from the output field of the `CSOListContainer`.
 Initially, it should be empty.
 If not, we want to start with an empty list; therefore, we remove all existing CSOs.

-We also create two new CSO lists: one list for small contours, one list for larger contours, depending on the defined <field>areaThreshold</field> from the modules fields.
+We also create two new CSO lists: one list for small contours, one list for larger contours, depending on the defined <field>areaThreshold</field> from the module's fields.

 Additionally, we also want to define different colors for the CSOs in the lists.
 Small contours shall be drawn in green, large contours shall be drawn in red.